buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcPresentationAppearanceResource/Types/IfcCurveStyleFontSelect.md

 # IfcCurveStyleFontSelect

-The _IfcCurveStyleFontSelect_ provides a selection between an explicitly defined and a predefined curve style font.
+The _IfcCurveStyleFontSelect_ provides a selection between an explicitly defined and a predefined curve style font.<!-- end of definition -->

 { .extDef}
 > NOTE  Definition according to ISO/CD 10303-46:1992